Carlos-Delgado-7/Portfolio/README.md

 ### Data Exploration

 In this section, we delve into the analysis of COVID-19 data using SQL.
-The following queries provide insights into various aspects of the pandemic:
+The following query provide insights into various aspects of the pandemic:

 #### Percentage of Population Affected by COVID-19

 ```sql

 -- Show the percentage of the total population that contracted Covid-19 by country

 CREATE VIEW View_PercentageGotCovidByCountry AS
     SELECT
         MAX(location) AS Location,